paboAYUSHI/90daysOfCODE/README.md

   Representation of weighted directed graph is different.
 Instead of filling the entry by 1, the Non- zero entries of the adjacency matrix are represented by the weight of respective edges.
   In the linked representation, an adjacency list is used to store the Graph into the computer's memory.
   An adjacency list is maintained for each node present in the graph which stores the node value and a pointer to the next adjacent node to the respective node.
 If all the adjacent nodes are traversed then store the NULL in the pointer field of last node of the list.
 The sum of the lengths of adjacency lists is equal to the twice of the number of edges present in an undirected graph.
+  In a directed graph, the sum of lengths of all the adjacency lists is equal to the number of edges present in the graph.

+In the case of weighted directed graph, each node contains an extra field that is called the weight of the node.